cheykoff/photoassistant/README.md

 3. Move photos to the correct folder.

 Culling
-4. Find duplicate photos and keep only one of them.
+1. Find duplicate photos and keep only one of them.
-5. Find similar photos and mark the best one.
+2. Find similar photos and mark the best one.
-6. Tag all photos with people.
+3. Tag all photos with people.
-...

-Shouldn't break lightroom catalogues.
+It shouldn't break lightroom catalogues.

-Status:
+## Status
-Create directories for YYYY, MM, DD (but so far always 31 days) test if creation of folders work and teardown
+- Create directories for YYYY, MM, DD (but so far always 31 days)

-Next:
+- test if creation of folders work and teardown

+## Next
-create directories for each real calendar day test the function itself
+- create directories for each real calendar day
+- test the function itself